2017 Season Signups are underway!

 For a weekly box of vegetables from the farm, buy a share in Waterpenny Farm CSA (Community Supported Agriculture).
 In 2017 we will offer 19 weeks of vegetables from June through early October.

 Our Wednesday delivery sites are in Arlington (at 3434 Washington Boulevard), Lorton (at the NOVA Capital Area Food Bank at 6833 Hill Park Drive), and Warrenton at Whiffletree Farm Store at 8717 Springs Road.
 We also serve the Rappahannock County area through CSA and an on-farm self-serve stand.

 Shares delivered to Arlington, Warrenton, and Lorton are $560 for a full share; $330 for a half share.
 Shares picked up on the farm are $500 for a full share; $270 for a half share.

 On-farm shareholders pick up in our green barn on the farm in a market-style setup on Thursdays.

 We offer full shares for a family of 4 or 2 who eat a lot of vegetables, and half shares for 1 or 2 people.
 Shares include a biweekly newsletter with recipes and farm updates.
 Here are some typical share examples

-Shareholders receive a weekly box of the produce we grow, from early June through sometime in October.
+Shareholders receive a weekly bag of the produce we grow, from early June through early October.
+See our Harvest Schedule for details.
 A biweekly newsletter with recipes, farm notes, shareholder contributions, and pictures from the farm is included.
-Two shareholder events are hosted on the farm each year.
+A shareholder event is hosted on the farm each year.

 Why Support a CSA Farm?